inria-emeraude/son/web/docs/projects.md

 ### Guitar Pedal Effect

 There exist dozens of guitar pedal effects: <https://en.wikipedia.org/wiki/Effects_unit>.
-The goal of this project is to make a guitar pedal "stompbox".
+The goal of this project is to make a guitar pedal "stompbox."
 Don't forget to think about the interface and the shape of the final product.

 ### Sound Synthesis Module